johnbeve/PHI-696/Project-1/README.md

   (b)  A that says that x is an aunt of y

- A ≡ ∃parentof.¬M
+ A ≡ ∃parentof.¬M ⊓
+ ...
+ - During some meetings in the past week I got a feel for the logic behind the answers Giacomo and Ali provided to these questions.
+ - If I understood the syntax of ALC, here are some things I would like to do:
+- Establish a concept of 'parent' to denote anything that bears the parent role
+- That way, I could use a similar syntax to the one in question 3b.
+An aunt is a not-male who has a parent, and that parent has another parent as a child.

   (c)  C that says that x and y are cousins

   - Ali and Giacomo showed me how description logic can only be used to write formulas describing either concepts or roles.
 Because the statement 'x and y are cousins' involves more than two concepts and a relation between them, it cannot be formulated into one sentence in FOL.
-  - I have some expressions below that get at either the concepts x and y or the role of cousin.
-  - Taken together, they should define the statement accurately.

- ∀C.person
+ - With this said, ∀C.person

   (d)  O that says that x is an only child

   (e)  T that says that x has exactly two brothers